 Anyone teaching a course on campus is welcome to use the reserve services offered by the Music Library.
-Please direct reserve requests and questions to Lindy Smith.
+Please direct reserve requests and questions to Trinidad Linares.
 Requests will be processed in the order they are received.
 Please allow for a minimum of one week for processing; more time may be necessary at the beginnings of semesters.
 Items that show the location of "Music Reserve" in the library catalog are located in a staff only area of the Music Library.
 Music Reserve materials must be requested at, checked out from, and returned to the Music Service Desk.
 You can find items on reserve by searching the libraries' catalog by instructor name or course number.
-Read More
+More About Course Reserves

 The Music Library staff is happy to assist all local or distance library users with their research needs and locating materials within the library.
 Patrons can visit the Music Service Desk on the third floor of the Jerome Library, contact library staff directly, or utilize some of our online resources, such as the music research guides, or our Ask Us library answers page.
-Ask Us!
+Ask a Music Librarian or Archivist

 Tours, Presentations, and Classroom Instruction

 Requests to purchase materials for the Music Library and Bill Schurk Sound Archives are encouraged.
-Please e-mail requests to Susannah Cleveland or talk to any ML/BSSA staff member.
+Please e-mail or talk to any ML/BSSA staff member.
 If an item is difficult to find, please let us know any information you might already have about its purchase.